Synergetic Parent Portal

 Any student smoking during school hours will be in breach of school rules.
 Any student smoking will be treated the same way as any other breach of school rules.
 Repeat offenders will be placed on a school contract that will stipulate the behaviour required to maintain their enrolment at the college.
 The school contract with the student will include provision of access to quit programs and access to the college psychologist to develop strategies to use instead of smoking during the school day.
 Breaching the school contract will result in the student’s expulsion from the college.

-The College is currently accepting enrolments for Year 7 students for 2019, and students for Year 7 to Year 10 for 2020 and beyond.
+The college is currently accepting enrolments for Year 7 students for 2021.

-If you or anyone you know are interested in a place for Year 7 in 2019 you are urged to act now.
-Please call the College office on 4323 1233 so we can send you an information pack in the mail.
+If you or anyone you know are interested in a place for Year 7 in 2021 you are urged to act now.
+Please call the college office on 4323 1233 so we can send you an information pack in the mail.

-A reminder to parents and caregivers that ETASC is a fee paying college and the contributions made provide opportunities to students to participate in a variety of different learning experiences.
+A reminder to parents/carers that ETASC is a fee paying school and the contributions made provide opportunities to students to participate in a variety of different learning experiences.

 It is a requirement of a student’s enrolment that school fees are paid by parents/carers and failure to pay fees will result in the student’s enrolment being withdrawn.